 5. Log on to: www.helpingservices.bm.
 Click on Home Care Provider Registration and create a new user account if new applicant, or log in as a homecare provider if returning to the website.

 What are the required documents?

 - All Applicants , New or Renewing, Individual or as employee as home care agency – you will need to print out the template forms (highlighted in blue), have appropriate person fill in, and return to you.
-Individual applicants upload documents as part of on-line application (step 3/3) and employees of home care agencies give copy to employer.
+Individual applicants upload documents as part of on-line application (step 3/3) and employees of home care agencies give copies to employer.

 - Medical Certificate for Home Care Providers within last 12 months – completed by GP/doctor indicating mental and physical fitness to provide care.